 - always use a Medicare-enrolled supplier

-- for the best possible coverage form Medicare Part B you must make sure that the supplier is a Medicare-enrolled “participating” supplier who accepts “assignment’
+- for the best possible coverage from Medicare Part B, you must make sure that the supplier is a Medicare-enrolled “participating” supplier who accepts “assignment”

 - Medicare gives coverage to only the basic models of any equipment, so the range of equipment your prescription will purchase won’t be that large

 - for certain equipment you may be allowed to upgrade you, but you will pay the difference between the price of the Medicare-approved model and the upgrade, and it isn’t always possible

 - choose the model you like from the range of equipment that you have been prescribed

 - it’s time to do any necessary paperwork for Medicare and for the supplier